pyladies/pyladies/www/_posts/2023/2023-11-03-chapters-video-request.md

 author_link: https://twitter.com/dennyperez18
 ---

-Chapters video request

-Subject: 🎬 Share Your PyLadies Chapter at PyLadiesCon!

 Hello Amazing PyLadies!

 We have an exciting opportunity for your PyLadies Chapter to shine at the upcoming PyLadiesCon!
 We invite you to create and share a 90-second video (1 minute 30 sec) introducing your wonderful community.
 Here’s a guide to help craft your video: